lootag/transactions-processor/README.md

 In order to run the tests you're going to need the .NET 6 sdk, and the .NET 6 runtime installed on your machine.
 ### Unit Tests
 I've written a couple of unit tests for the computation of transaction costs.
 Just cd into `Lootag.TransactionsProcessor.UnitTests` and run `$> dotnet test`.

+### Integration Tests
+I've written a couple of integration tests to make sure the api is working correctly.
+In order to run them, first bring up the docker container, then cd into Lootag.TransactionsProcessor.IntegrationTests and run `$> dotnet test`.